OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 fs.unlinkSync('/file.txt');
 ```

 In the above example, `unlinkSync` function may run before the callback, which will delete the file before the desired actions on the file content is done.
-Such race conditions can also impact the security of your application.
-An example would be a scenario where authentication is performed in callback and authenticated actions are run synchronously.
+Such race conditions can also affect the security of your application.
+An example would be a scenario where authentication is performed in a callback and authenticated actions are run synchronously.
 In order to eliminate such race conditions, you can write all operations that rely on each other in a single non-blocking function.
 By doing so, you can guarantee that all operations are executed in the correct order.
 For example, above code example can be written in a non-blocking way as follows:

 ```JavaScript
 const fs = require('fs');